206Dorian/Tall-Talk/README.md

 # Tall-Talk
 A random question generator to get people talking about interesting things, not just "small talk".

-I've always enjoyed deep conversations and dont care for "small talk", perhpas because 'i'm a Scorpio or perhaps because I'm 6'5" tall.
+I've always enjoyed deep conversations and dont care for "small talk", perhaps because i'm a Scorpio or perhaps because I'm 6'5".

-Thats partly why I named this Tall Talk and not big talk or deep conversations, also those didnt roll oiff the tongue the way Talk Talk does.
+Thats partly why I named this Tall Talk, I hope this gets you talking and thinking, Enjoy!

 ## Features